belsnickle/wp-client-file-share/readme.txt

 Please see the screencast to see the plugin in action:  <a href="http://sideways8.com/plugins/wp-client-file-share/">http://sideways8.com/plugins/wp-client-file-share/</a>

 == Changelog ==

+= 1.2.0 =
+* Added the option to disable "client/user" form upload so only admin see the form on the front-end
+* Notification system when a file is uploaded
+* Specify number of files to list option

 = 1.1.0 =
 * Adding limited integration with another plugin (Download Protect)